NikCrmr/-NikCrmr/README.md

-# Welcome to my Niko's Page!
+#  :hibiscus: Welcome to Niko's GitHub! :cherry_blossom:

 here you will find my first steps as learning and greenhorn web-developer.

 Me, Niko loves art, nature...

-- gardening
+- :seedling: gardening
-- meditation
+- :pray: meditation
-- herblism
+- :herb: herblism
-- psychology..
+- :thought_balloon: psychology..

   .. right now I just have been starting with a Web Development part-time training at NeueFische.
 Hopefully I can find a new career path or get some inspiration for life in general.